 Q: Was Helen really the daughter of Zeus?

 A: According to myth, yes.
-Zeus, disguised as a swan, seduced Leda, who then laid an egg from which Helen was born.
-However, whether this is a literal account or a symbolic representation of Helen's extraordinary beauty and destiny is open to interpretation.
+So zeus, disguised as a swan, seduced Leda, who then laid an egg from which Helen was born.
+Even so, whether this is a literal account or a symbolic representation of Helen's extraordinary beauty and destiny is open to interpretation.

 Q: Did Helen willingly go to Troy with Paris?